the-write-one/gurobi-groovy/bin/bin.md

 Obj: -3.0
 ```

-Note: the output precision of printing numeric values in Groovy is configurable
+Note: The output precision of printing numeric values in Groovy is configurable
 by similar facilities as in other languages.
-The default number to string
+The default number to the string
 conversion is similar to Java.
-In addtion `sprintf` style formatting is available.
+In addition `sprintf` style formatting is available.

 ## Running Gurobi Model inside Groovy Console

-The Groovy Swing Console allows entering and running Groovy scripts interactively,
+The Groovy Swing Console allows entering and running Groovy scripts interactively.
-and provide introspective facilities, such as code inspection, and visualizing excution results,
+The console provides introspective facilities, such as code inspection, visualizing excution results,
-browsing varibles and class members.
+browsing varibles, and class members.

-To execute the same Groovy script in Groovy Console, we use the following command line:
+To execute the same Groovy script in Groovy Console, use the following command line:
 ```
 examples\groovy> groovy_run.bat sos.groovy
 ```